ocramz/petsc-hs/README.md

 * Download and install the `stack` build tool following these [instructions](http://docs.haskellstack.org/en/stable/README.html).

+_IMPORTANT_ : The environment variables denoting the PETSc architecture and root directories must be in the scope of the shell performing the next step.
+If they are not defined, the PETSc configuration step figures them out and
+    1. sets the PETSc root directory to where the PETSc archive has been decompressed,
+    2. compiles the dynamic libraries in a sub-directory whose name starts with `arch-`.

 * Install PETSc and MPICH.
 Download the archive from [here](http://www.mcs.anl.gov/petsc/download/index.html) and please refer to [this page](http://www.mcs.anl.gov/petsc/documentation/installation.html) for detailed configuration and installation instructions.
 The default `configure` command suggested on the PETSc Installation page Just Works (TM), and if it doesn't, there will be plenty of well-formatted output to understand what went wrong.
     * We provide a default shell script to automate the PETSc download and installation, for convenience: `install-petsc.sh`.

-_IMPORTANT_ : The string variables denoting the PETSc architecture and root directories must be in the scope of the shell performing the next step (building `petsc-hs`): the user's Bash .profile should contain the following two lines: `export PETSC_DIR=<PETSc root dir>` and `export PETSC_ARCH=<build target dir>`.

 * Run `make stack_build`.
 This is just a synonym for `stack build` that uses the PETSc root directory and architecture variables, as specified above.